-Note: The ANSELE bits default to the Analog mode after Reset.
-To use any pins as digital general purpose or peripheral inputs, the corresponding ANSEL bits must be initialized to '0' by user software.
+Note: The ANSELE bits default to the Analog

+mode after Reset.
+To use any pins as

+digital general purpose or peripheral

+inputs, the corresponding ANSEL bits

+must be initialized to '0' by user software.

-12.11.2 PORTE FUNCTIONS AND OUTPUT PRIORITIES
+12.6.2 PORTE FUNCTIONS AND OUTPUT PRIORITIES

-Each PORTE pin is multiplexed with other functions.
-The pins, their combined functions and their output priorities are shown in Table 12-12.
+Each PORTD pin is multiplexed with other functions.
+The pins, their combined functions and their output priorities are shown in Table 12-11.

-When multiple outputs are enabled, the actual pin control goes to the peripheral with the lowest number in the following lists.
+When multiple outputs are enabled, the actual pin control goes to the peripheral with the highest priority.

 Analog input and some digital input functions are not included in the list below.
 These input functions can remain active when the pin is configured as an output.
-Certain digital input functions override other port functions and are included in priority list.
+Certain digital input functions override other port functions and are included in Table 12-11.

-TABLE 12-12: PORTE OUTPUT PRIORITY
+TABLE 12-11: PORTE OUTPUT PRIORITY